client9/s3push/README.md

 # s3push
-testing pushing files to s3
+pushing files to s3, optimized for static websites